Wellington Management Company: Offices

-Headquartered in Boston, the company has an office in Radnor, PA, and opened offices in London in 1983; Singapore in 1996; San Francisco, Sydney, and Tokyo in 1997, Hong Kong in 2003; Chicago in 2004; Beijing in 2007; Frankfurt in 2011; Zürich and Luxembourg in 2014; Toronto in 2018; Shanghai in 2020; Milan in 2021; Madrid in 2022, New York and Dubai in 2023.
+Headquartered in Boston, the company has an office in Radnor, Pennsylvania, and opened offices in London in 1983; Singapore in 1996; San Francisco, Sydney, and Tokyo in 1997, Hong Kong in 2003; Chicago in 2004; Beijing in 2007; Frankfurt in 2011; Zürich and Luxembourg in 2014; Toronto in 2018; Shanghai in 2020; Milan in 2021; Madrid in 2022, New York and Dubai in 2023.

-Awards and recognition

-In 2018, Wellington's Global Director of Diversity and Inclusion, Shawna Ferguson, won the Northeast Human Resources Association Individual Diversity Champion of the Year Award.
-The firm's Private Equity Investor, Matt Witheiler, was also named to the 2018 Midas Brink List.
+Industry awards

+In 2013 and 2014 Wellington's Retirement and Pension plan was named one of the best 401K plans by BrightScope.

+Wellington Management was named one of the leading Pan-European fund management firms in the 2014 Thomson Reuters Extel awards.

+In 2016, Citywire ranked Jean Hynes one of the top 20 female portfolio managers in the United States.

 Wellington ranked #9 in Institutional Investor's 2017 annual ranking of AUM of top money managers headquartered in the US.
 In 2016 it ranked #1 asset manager by brand awareness scores by eVestment survey.

+In 2018, Wellington's Global Director of Diversity and Inclusion, Shawna Ferguson, won the Northeast Human Resources Association Individual Diversity Champion of the Year Award. and the firm's Private Equity Investor, Matt Witheiler, was named to the Midas Brink List.

-Also in 2016, Citywire ranked Jean Hynes one of the top 20 female portfolio managers in the United States.
-In 2013 and 2014 Wellington's Retirement and Pension plan was named one of the best 401K plans by BrightScope.
-Wellington Management was named one of the leading Pan-European fund management firms in the 2014 Thomson Reuters Extel awards.
-Jean Hynes was listed among Barron's 100 Most Influential Women in U.S. Finance in March 2020.
+Jean Hynes was listed among Barron's "100 Most Influential Women in U.S. Finance" in March 2020.

 The firm was awarded the Fixed Income Manager of the Year award for 2020 by Environmental Finance.